As an Amazon affiliate, I earn from qualifying purchases.

-In the article, I’ll help you fix Fire TV Cube Black screen issues that can appear intermittently for a few seconds every so often during programming that it makes it virtually unwatchable.
-Sometimes, the Black screen can get stuck and the program becomes completely frozen.
+In the article, I’ll help you fix Fire TV Cube Black screen issues that can appear intermittently for a few seconds every so often during programming that it making it virtually unwatchable.
+Sometimes, the Black screen can get stuck, and the program becomes completely frozen.
 No Bueno!

 Fire TV Cube Black Screen of DeathLast night, I was binge-watching Marvel’s Agents of Shield on Netflix on my Amazon Fire TV Cube when suddenly, it happened.
-Just seconds before Skye (or is it Daisy?) was about to quake some poor android’s face off, the entire screen blacks out.
-I mean we are talking about full-on “TV-off-black” people.
+Just seconds before Skye (or is it Daisy?) was about to quake some poor android’s face off, the entire screen blacked out.
+I mean, we are talking about full-on TV-off black people.
 One second, two seconds…..annnd we’re back.
 Huh?
 I thought that was weird.
-At first, I chalked it up to a Netflix blip, or maybe some weirdness with my Wi-Fi network internet connection.
+At first, I chalked it up to a Netflix blip or maybe some weirdness with my Wi-Fi network internet connection.

 I simply told Alexa to switch over to my new Disney+ app and Play the Falcon and the Winter Soldier instead.
 Sure enough, after a few minutes of watching the new Captain America sling the old Cap’s shield, the blackout occurred again.
 I also tried Amazon Prime Video and the same problem occurred.

 And again.
 Grr.
 After a few more minutes of switching around from my Fire TV Cube over to my Roku and then directly to the Netflix app on my Samsung smart TV, I diagnosed that the issue is isolated to my Fire TV Cube.